 01

-SWPPP compliance, stormwater management, and environmental permit coordination create overhead that straight sitework operations don't carry.
-Contractors who don't price this overhead explicitly are subsidizing environmental compliance out of net margin on every environmentally complex site.
+SWPPP compliance, stormwater management, and environmental permit coordination create overhead that straight earthwork operations don't carry.
+Contractors who don't price this explicitly subsidize environmental compliance out of net margin on every site with environmental complexity.
+That's not a cost problem — it's a bidding problem.

 02